-Long-term Christian Appalachian Project Volunteers make a commitment of one year, with an option to apply for additional years.
-Though we have volunteers of all ages, most of our long-term volunteers are either recent high school or college graduates engaged in post-graduate volunteering, or retirees who want to continue to make a difference in their “encore careers.”
+Long-term Christian Appalachian Project Volunteers make a commitment of one year, with an option to apply for an additional year.
+Though we have volunteers of all ages, most of our long-term volunteers are either recent college graduates engaged in post-graduate volunteering, or retirees who want to continue to make a difference in their “encore careers.”
 Because of the greater time commitment they are making, long-term volunteers are able to take on mission-critical service positions that require someone willing to give the time and energy needed to address Appalachia’s most persistent challenges.
 CAP typically has two admissions cycles for long-term volunteers, though exceptions are made when one of our programs has an urgent need.
 Please see our admissions timeline for important dates.

 Long-term volunteers receive a multitude of benefits from their service time, including

 - Immersion into the communities they are serving